-- 1) Press the '...' button and select the deviation-devoXX-vx.y.z.dfu file to install - 2) Select 'Upgrade' to install the firmware.
+1. Press the '...' button and select the deviation-devoXX-vx.y.z.dfu file to install.

+- 2. Select 'Upgrade' to install the firmware.
 This will be grayed-out if your transmitter is not detected.
-Do NOT use 'Upload' as this will destroy the dfu file on your PC. - 3) Devo12 Only: Select the 'Library' tab, click '...' select the devo12-lib.dfu from the zip file.
+Do NOT use 'Upload' as this will destroy the dfu file on your PC. - 3.
+Devo12 Only: Select the 'Library' tab, click '...' select the devo12-lib.dfu from the zip file.
 Then select 'Upgrade' again to install the library.

 Turn off the transmitter, and turn back on while holding 'ENT'.
 There should be a USB logo on the screen.
 If this is a first-time install of Deviation, the PC should prompt to format a drive.
 Format using default options.
+Next, upgrade the file system via USB.